ecilasun/catnip/INSTRUCTION_SET.md

 test r1, notzero
 jmpif SKIP, r1
 ```
-which is equal to `branch if r0 is not zero`
+which is equal to `jump if r0 is not zero`

 These masks can be combined by adding a space in between them after the instruction, such as `test less equal` where it makes sense.
 The actual test will then pass if _any_ of the bits was set in the FLAGS register in the previous compare instruction, therefore in this example we can read it as _'set r1 to one if comparison is less than or equal'_